SK-CERT/Taranis-NG/README.md

 ## Directory structure

-- src/ - TaranisNG source code:
+- src/ - Taranis NG source code:
   - [Core](src/core/) is the REST API, the central component of Taranis NG
   - [GUI](src/gui/) is the web user interface
   - [Collectors](src/collectors/) retrieve OSINT information from various sources (such as web, twitter, email, atom, rss, slack, and more) and create **news items**.